 Sheep Bridge Campground is a huge campground on the Deschutes arm above the reservoir.
-This site offers tent and RV camping (hookups are not available), picnic tables, campfire rings, drinking water and vault toilets.
+This site offers tent and RV camping (hookups are not available), picnic tables, campfire rings, drinking water, and vault toilets.
 There is a boat ramp at the campground.

 Reservoir Campground & Boating Site on the west shore offers tent, trailer and RV camping (hookups are not available), boat ramp, picnic tables, campfire rings, and vault toilets.
 No drinking water.

 The reservoir is well-known for excellent fishing opportunities.
-Its water is a home to record-size brown trout at 16-20 inches.
+Its water is home to record-size brown trout at 16-20 inches.
 In 2007, a man from Madras caught 25-pound, 1-ounce brown trout.
 The state record is 28 pounds, 5 ounces, taken in 2002 from Paulina Lake.

-There is a good chance to catch a rainbow trout, whitefish, brook trout, kokanee and largemouth bass.
+There is a good chance to catch a rainbow trout, whitefish, brook trout, kokanee, and largemouth bass.

 The reservoir is open for anglers from April 22 to October 31.
-Kokanee is limited to 5 per day in addition to daily trout limit.
-The Deschutes Arm is closed from the ODFW marker at Gull Point to ODFW marker upstream of Sheep Bridge from September 1 to April 21.
+Kokanee is limited to 5 per day in addition to the daily trout limit.
+The Deschutes Arm is closed from the ODFW marker at Gull Point to The ODFW marker upstream of Sheep Bridge from September 1 to April 21.

 Check the current ODFW regulations before fishing.

 Relatively shallow areas warm up in the late summer providing opportunities to take a refreshing dip.
-Gull Point Campground & Day-Use is one of the popular place along the reservoir shoreline for swimming, tubing, and canoeing.
+Gull Point Campground & Day-Use is one of the popular places along the reservoir shoreline for swimming, tubing, and canoeing.